Cornea donation is different from all of the other donation categories as it only covers one item, the cornea.

 Recovery of the donor eye tissue takes place within hours of death.
 A corneal transplant is performed as quickly as possible (usually within 3-7 days).

-05 - Why should eyes be donated?
+05 - Why should I donate my eyes?

 There is no substitute for human tissue.
 The transplantation process depends upon the priceless gift of corneal donation from one human to another.
 Donated eyes are also needed for research and education.
 Research on glaucoma, retinal disease, eye complications of diabetes and other sight disorders helps to advance the discovery of the cause and effects of these conditions.
 This can then lead to new treatments and cures.